EPCCed/hpcss24/README.md

   can replace it with separate send and receive functions.

   If you are brave, try versions using `MPI_Send` and `MPI_Ssend`.
 Do they both run correctly?
-How does the perforance compare when you run on multiple nodes, say 128 processes?
+How does the performance compare between the two versions when you run on multiple nodes, say 128 processes?
   Do you understand why this is?
 How does the performance of `MPI_Bsend` compare?

   You should **always** check that your code is correct.
 The easiest test is that the `error` value printed at the end is the same.